ilbers/isar/doc/user_manual.md

   * the Debian bootstrap (`isar-bootstrap` recipe)
   * Debian packages (built with the `dpkg` or `dpkg-raw` classes)
-  * root file systems (buildchroot and image rootfs)
+  * root file systems (schroot and image rootfs)

 The location of the sstate-cache is controlled by the variable `SSTATE_DIR` and defaults to `${TMPDIR}/sstate-cache`.

-Note that cached rootfs artifacts (bootstrap and buildchroot) have a limited "lifetime": Isar updates their package lists for the upstream package sources only once, when they are initially created.
+Note that cached rootfs artifacts (bootstrap and schroot rootfs) have a limited "lifetime": Isar updates their package lists for the upstream package sources only once, when they are initially created.
 So as packages on the upstream mirrors change, those lists will be out-of-date and the rootfs becomes useless.